 - Hover over Done and click Save.

-Newsletter blocks are transparent, so their color will match the site or section background.
-If you want a newsletter block to stand out from the rest of your site, add it to a page section by itself and customize the section background color.
+Newsletter blocks are transparent by default, so their color will match the site or section background.
+If you want a newsletter block to stand out from the rest of your site, enable a background color in the block's Design tab.

 To style the block's fonts: